Reese Witherspoon Shares Behind The Scenes Photos Of ‘Big Little Lies’ Family On Last Day Of Filming

 “Can we please get the release date for season 2,” another fan asked.

 As fans of the show know, the TV show is inspired by Liane Moriarty’s best-selling book.
-Originally, just one season of the show was ordered but due to the overwhelming response, Reese Witherspoon and co. came back for yet another season.
+Originally, just one season of the show was ordered but due to the overwhelming response, Reese Witherspoon and company came back for yet another season.
 In a statement, E!
 Online shares that Nicole Kidman excitedly shared news of a second season.

 “This is inspired by the overwhelming response by audiences around the world, conceived once again by Liane Moriarty, realized by David Kelley and now in the hands of visionary filmmaker Andrea Arnold,” Kidman said.
 “What a journey this has been.
 I’m so grateful to have this opportunity to keep exploring these female characters and make this series with my friends.”